 Your plate will be laden with abundant akuri, char-striped smoked streaky bacon from Ramsay of Carluke, peppery Shropshire pork sausages, masala beans, grilled field mushrooms, grilled tomato and buttered, home-made buns.
 Too good.

 Bountiful vegan repast.
 Tofu akuri, vegan sausages, vegan black pudding, grilled field mushrooms, masala beans, grilled tomato and home-made vegan buns.

 Each naan is freshly baked — by hand, and to order — in the tandoor oven.
 It is then graced with a little cream cheese, chilli tomato jam and fresh herbs, and wrapped around one of these first-rate fillings.

-Ramsay of Carluke’s smoked streaky bacon is matured for two weeks and smoked overnight in the traditional fashion.
+Ramsay of Carluke’s smoked streaky bacon is matured in the traditional Ayrshire way and then smoked over applewood and beechwood chips.
 A Dishoom signature dish, and deserving of all its accolades.